RussellSpitzer/RussellSpitzer.github.io/_posts/2016-7-22-Fun-With-DataSource-Pruning.md

 DEBUG ...
 SELECT "v" FROM "test"."tab" WHERE token("k") >= ? ...
 ```

-By counting the "v" is all we restore the optimal behavior.
-But why does count act so
+By only counting the column "v" we provide the hint that "v" is required for this query and
-weird all by itself?
-Well this is the implementation of count in
+restore the pruning behavior.
+But why does count act so weird all by itself?
+Well this is the
+implementation of count in
 DataFrame.scala

 ```scala
  groupBy().count()
 ```

-And `groupBy` takes columns as an argument.
-Which means this essentially means group on nothing
-and then count.
-This means all that precious information about only caring about "v" is gone!
-After
-all what's better than pruning down to one column.
-Pruning down to zero columns is the answer.
+So let's just run that directly on our Dataframe.

 ```scala
 scala> df.groupBy().count.explain